poonamO7/e-book-site/README.md

 Install e-book-site by running:

     For Developers
-    # Make sure to install good editor.
+    # Make sure to install a good editor.
-    # Recomended : Visual Studio Code (Standard Version).
+    # Recommended : Visual Studio Code (Standard Version).
     # Clone to this project.
 Here is the link https://github.com/poonamO7/e-book-site.git
-    # Run the application in the browser (recomended : Chrome).
+    # Run the application in the browser (recommended : Chrome).

 Contribute
 ----------